A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Introduction

+Progress in kernel-based independence testing for censored data is further motivated by the fact that in the simpler context of uncensored data the corresponding methods have been further developed into tests of conditional independence, mutual independence, and have been applied to causal inference (\cite{zhang2012kernel}, \cite{doi:10.1111/rssb.12235}), and in particular detection of confounders.
+While the present work does not propose methods for testing conditional or mutual independence, we believe independence testing is a first step towards those ends.
+Additionally, since our method allows for multidimensional covariates, one can first test for a dependency based on the full multidimensional covariate, and then test whether the dependency remains when certain sub-dimensions are omitted from the covariate.

-Section \ref{backgroundmaterial} provides a brief introduction to survival analysis and distance- and kernel-based independence testing.
-Section \ref{tomhsic} proposes an optimal transport based transformation of the data, and a testing procedure named OPT-HSIC.
-Altough we have not yet been able to prove control of the type 1 error in full generality, we do show the type 1 error to be correct in the case where censoring is independent of the covariate.
-Furthermore we obtain very promising results in simulation studies, showing correct type 1 control even under censoring that depends strongly on the covariate.
-Section \ref{independentcensoring}, \ref{sectionwhsic} and \ref{sectionzhsic} explore some alternative kernel-based approaches under the additional assumption that censoring is independent of the covariate.
-Sections \ref{simulationscontinuous} compares the power and type 1 error of all tests in simulated data and compares them with CPH regression.
-Section \ref{binarycovariate} discusses the special case af binary covariates $X$, where testing dependence between $X$ and $T$ is equivalent to two-sample testing.
+Section \ref{sec:background_material} overviews relevant concepts in survival analysis, distance- and kernel-based independence testing, and optimal transport.
+Section \ref{sec:transformation} proposes a transformation of the data based on optimal transport.
+Section \ref{sec:opthsic} introduces our testing procedure named optHSIC.
+Although we have not yet been able to prove control of the type 1 error rate in full generality, we do show the type 1 error rate to be correct in the case where censoring is independent of the covariate.
+Furthermore we obtain very promising results in simulation studies, showing correct type 1 error control even under censoring that depends strongly on the covariate.
+Section \ref{sec:alternative_methods_when_censoring_independent} explores alternative kernel-based approaches under the additional assumption that censoring is independent of the covariate.
+These methods serve as benchmarks for the power performance of optHSIC.
+Section \ref{sec:experiments} compares the power and type 1 error of all tests and CPH regression in simulated data.